alexander-shibisty/parse-tika/README.md

 ####parse-tika plugin for Nutch 2.3

-It is native parse-tika plugin from Nutch 2.3, i just remove little code for noindex/nofollow ignore.
+It is native parse-tika plugin from Nutch 2.3, I removed a little code for ignore noindex/nofollow.

 Install:
 1. Go to NUTCH_HOME/src/plugin/